-Leashes and collars are often frustrating restraint devices to dogs.
+Leashes and collars are often frustrating restraint devices for dogs.
 They only prevent them from going where they want to be.
-This causes frustration and frustrations create stress.
+This causes frustration, and frustrations create stress.
 This originates in the emotional rage system of the brain.
 Frustration is the beginning and the lowest form of rage.
 This is where leash reactivity has its beginnings.
 By spending enough time explaining the leash and collar as a communication tool to our dogs, we can make these much less frustrating and less stressful.
-Lack of clarity and leash- and collar frustration are obviously issues that can be addressed through training.
+Lack of clarity and leash- and collar frustration are issues that can be addressed through training.

 Here are a few more examples that can create stress in your dog that may not be as obvious: a recent vet visit or medical procedure, new neighbors moved next door (with or without kids or dogs), some construction down the street, going to a different dog park, changing the daily walking path, getting a vaccination (consider titers instead of annual boosters) or flea and tick preventative (consider natural alternatives), high-carb foods or poor protein foods (some very expensive brands sold at vet offices are horrible in that regard).

 It pays off to always look at the whole picture.
 Focus on why a dog may react to something, not just the reaction itself.